Archimedean Survival Processes: Preliminaries

 A gamma bridge is a gamma process conditioned to have a fixed value at a fixed future time.
 A gamma bridge is a \levy bridge, and hence a Markov process.
-Gamma bridges exhibit a number of remarkable similarities to Brownian bridges, some of which have been presented by \citet{EY2004}.
 Let $\{\g_{tT}\}_{0\leq t\leq T}$ be a gamma bridge identical in law to the gamma process $\{\g_t\}$ pinned to the value 1 at time $T$.
-Using the Bayes theorem, the transition law of $\{\g_{tT}\}$ is given by
+The transition law of $\{\g_{tT}\}$ is given by